-- 31.1 All employees, excluding Coordinators and Section Managers, shall give to Council two weeks' notice of their intention to terminate their employment. - 31.2 Coordinators and Section Managers shall give to Council four weeks' notice of their intention to termination their employment. - 31.3 If notice is not provided in accordance with 31.1 or 31.2, Council shall be entitled to deduct pay equivalent to the required notice from any entitlements payable under this Agreement. - 31.4 Council and an employee may agree to a shorter period of notice for the purpose of this sub-clause, in special circumstances. - 31.5 In cases of serious misconduct, Council may summarily dismiss an employee following a proper investigation and provided the employee is afforded procedural fairness.
-Where an employee is summarily dismissed, sub-clause 31.6 shall not apply. - 31.6 Council shall give to employees a period of notice of termination in accordance with the following scale or by payment in lieu thereof:

-31.6.1 All Employees excluding Coordinators and Section Managers
+- 28.1 All employees, excluding coordinators and section managers, shall give to Council two weeks notice of their intention to terminate their employment. - 28.2 Coordinators and section managers shall give to Council four weeks notice of their intention to termination their employment. - 28.3 If notice is not provided in accordance with 28.1 or 28.2, Council shall be entitled to deduct pay equivalent to the required notice from any entitlements payable under this Agreement. - 28.4 Council and an employee may agree to a shorter period of notice for the purpose of this sub-clause, in special circumstances. - 28.5 In cases of serious misconduct, Council may summarily dismiss an employee following a proper investigation and provided the employee is afforded procedural fairness.
+Where an employee is summarily dismissed, sub-clause 28.6 shall not apply. - 28.6 Council shall give to employees a period of notice of termination in accordance with the following scale or by payment in lieu thereof: - 28.6.1 All Employees excluding coordinators and section managers

-Employee's Period of Continuous Service Period of Notice Less than 2 years At least 2 weeks 2 years and less than 3 years At least 3 weeks 3 years and less than 5 years At least 4 weeks 5 years and beyond At least 5 weeks
+Employee's Period Of Continuous Service Period Of Notice Less than 2 years At least 2 weeks 2 years and less than 3 years At least 3 weeks 3 years and less than 5 years At least 4 weeks 5 years and beyond At least 5 weeks

-31.6.2 Coordinators and Section Managers
+28.6.2 Coordinators and section managers

-Employee's Period of Continuous Service Period of Notice
+Employee's Period Of Continuous Service Period Of Notice

 Less than 5 years At least 4 weeks

 5 years and beyond At least 5 weeks

-31.7 The provision of this clause shall be read subject to the provisions of clause 32 Workplace Change and Clause 33 Termination of Employment and Redeployment due to Redundancy, of this Agreement.
+28.7 The provision of this clause shall be read subject to the provisions of clause 29, Workplace Change and Redundancy, of this Agreement.